Here’s what you need to know about pulse oximeters and oxygen saturation

 Build healthy habits with WW

-Our customised weight loss programme gives you the tools and motivation you need to achieve a healthy weight.
+Our customised weight loss programme gives you the tools and motivation you need to reach a healthy weight.
 You’ll do this by eating more healthily, shifting your mindset and moving more, using our easy-to-use trackers in our 4.8* rated app, plus a suite of exciting features like live workouts and meditations.

 These lifestyle changes may help improve your oxygen saturation levels, for example, physical activity can help improve lung capacity and oxygen saturation levels.